Most Kiwis Are Underinsured

 What happens if I am underinsured?

 You pay the gap out of pocket.
-If your rebuild costs $800,000 and you are insured for $600,000, that $200,000 shortfall is yours.
-It is one of the biggest financial risks NZ homeowners face.
+If your rebuild costs more than your sum insured, that shortfall is yours.
+It is one of the biggest financial risks homeowners face, whether you are in Dunedin or Auckland.

 How do I make a home insurance claim?